thomax/moids/README.md

 A simulation of mouse-oids being about their business of eating, reproducing and dying

 ## Todo
-- reproduction with mutation
-- svelte stores
-- charts with average moid attributes over time
-- foxoid
+- deploy to web
+- ui for editing values